guidovranken/eip4788-fuzzer/README.md

 - Block timestamp is 64 bits.
 Any overflows or other bugs arising from a timestamp `>= 2**64` are not covered.
 - The EIP-4788 contract is only ever called with a block timestamp `>= 1681338455`, which is the Shanghai fork.
 Shanghai is needed for the `PUSH0` opcode used by the the EIP-4788 contract.
 Block timestamps lower than that value are not covered.
+- Geth is free of bugs that affect the part of the Geth API used by the harness.

 ## Invariants